Twenty-fourth Amendment to the United States Constitution: Background

 The issue remained prominent, as most African Americans in the South were disenfranchised.
 President Franklin D. Roosevelt spoke out against the tax.
 He publicly called it "a remnant of the Revolutionary period" that the country had moved past.
 However, Roosevelt's favored liberal Democrats in the South lost in the 1938 primaries to the reigning conservative Southern Democrats, and he backed off the issue.
 He felt that he needed Southern Democratic votes to pass New Deal programs and did not want to further antagonize them.
 Still, efforts at the Congressional level to abolish the poll tax continued.
-A 1939 bill to abolish the poll tax in federal elections was tied up by the Southern Block, lawmakers whose long tenure in office from a one-party region gave them seniority and command of numerous important committee chairmanships.
+A 1939 bill to abolish the poll tax in federal elections was tied up by the Southern Bloc, lawmakers whose long tenure in office from a one-party region gave them seniority and command of numerous important committee chairmanships.
 A discharge petition was able to force the bill to be considered, and the House passed the bill 254–84.
 However, the bill was unable to defeat a filibuster in the Senate by Southern senators and a few Northern allies who valued the support of the powerful and senior Southern seats.
 This bill would be re-proposed in the next several Congresses.
 It came closest to passage during World War II, when opponents framed abolition as a means to help overseas soldiers vote.
-However, after learning that the US Supreme Court decision Smith v.
+However, after learning that the U.S. Supreme Court decision Smith v.
 Allwright (1944) banned the use of "white primary", the Southern block refused to approve abolition of the poll tax.

 In 1946, the Senate came close to passing the bill.
 24 Democrats and 15 Republicans approved an end to debate, while 7 non-southern Democrats and 7 Republicans joined the 19 Southern Democrats in opposition.
 The result was a 39–33 vote in favor of the bill, but a cloture vote to end the filibuster required a two-thirds supermajority of 48 votes at the time, and so the bill was not brought to a vote.
 Those in favor of abolition of the poll tax considered a constitutional amendment after the 1946 defeat, but that idea did not advance either.

 The tenor of the debate changed in the 1940s.
 Southern politicians tried to re-frame the debate as a constitutional issue, but private correspondence indicates that black disenfranchisement was still the true concern.
 For instance, Mississippi Senator Theodore Bilbo declared, "If the poll tax bill passes, the next step will be an effort to remove the registration qualification, the educational qualification of Negroes.
 If that is done we will have no way of preventing the Negroes from voting."
 This fear explains why even Southern Senators from states that had abolished the poll tax still opposed the bill; they did not want to set a precedent that the federal government could interfere in state elections.